dpsframework/RuleBased-Security-Lab/README.md

 ### Abstract

-> A Malware Analysis Laboratory built using Agents (`Malware-Analysis-Lab`), is an example of a distributed application made up of JADE Agents[1].
+> Malware Analysis Laboratory built using Agents (`Malware-Analysis-Lab`), is an example of a distributed application made up of JADE Agents[1].
 This application uses three classes of agents: </br>
 > - **Class-A**: Blackboard agent.
 Responsible for displaying analysis results and managing the flow of analyzes.
 It is connected to a HSQLite database[2].
 It is only required to deploy a single agent of this class. </br>
 > - **Class-B**: Agents with integrated expert-system.
 They use an inference engine with SNORT rules[3], to detect malware through datagram filtering. </br>
 > - **Class-C**: WireShark[4] file reading and conversion agents in .PCAP format.
 These agents transform the .PCAP datagram files into the plain text format .PCAP.facts (_facts_), which are understandable by the CLIPS[5] or Jess[6] inference engines. </br> </br>